entropitor/dotenv-cli/README.md

 ```

 ### Flags to the underlying command
-If you want to pass flags to the inner command use `--` after all the flags to `dotenv-cli`.
+If you want to pass flags to the inner command use `--` after all the flags to `ldapenv-cli`.

-E.g. the following command without dotenv-cli:
+E.g. the following command without ldapenv-cli:
 ```bash
 mvn exec:java -Dexec.args="-g -f"
 ```

-will become the following command with dotenv-cli:
+will become the following command with ldapenv-cli:
 ```bash
 $ dotenv -- mvn exec:java -Dexec.args="-g -f"
 ```